The Wrestler (2008 film): Release

-On September 8, 2008, around 11:00 a.m., Fox Searchlight Pictures closed a deal for U.S. distribution rights to the film worth about $4 million in a competitive situation that reportedly also included Lionsgate, Overture Films, Sony Pictures Classics, the Weinstein Company, Focus Features, IFC Films, Summit Entertainment, Miramax Films, New Line Cinema, and Paramount Pictures; it received a limited release on December 17, 2008, and was released nationwide on January 23, 2009.
+On September 8, 2008, Fox Searchlight Pictures closed a deal for U.S. distribution rights to the film worth about $4 million in a competitive situation that reportedly also included Lionsgate, Overture Films, Sony Pictures Classics, the Weinstein Company, Focus Features, IFC Films, Summit Entertainment, Miramax Films, New Line Cinema, and Paramount Pictures; it received a limited release on December 17, 2008, and was released nationwide on January 23, 2009.
 It was released on DVD and Blu-ray Disc on April 21, 2009, in the United States.

 Wild Bunch handled the film's international sales.
 Remstar Media Partners acquired Canadian rights to the movie in September 2008 while Optimum Releasing acquired British distribution rights.
 The company released the film in the UK on January 16, 2009.

 Promotion

-Rourke with Ric Flair during an appearance at WrestleMania 25 to promote The Wrestler.
+Rourke with Ric Flair during an appearance at WrestleMania25 to promote The Wrestler.

 WWE helped promote the film through an on-screen angle (a fictional storyline used in wrestling).
-This involved the heel Chris Jericho criticizing legendary retired wrestlers such as Ric Flair, who he felt were embarrassing themselves, as well as Mickey Rourke for his portrayal in The Wrestler.
+This involved the heel Chris Jericho criticizing legendary retired wrestlers such as Ric Flair, whom he felt were embarrassing themselves, as well as Mickey Rourke for his portrayal in The Wrestler.
 At the 15th Screen Actors Guild Awards, Rourke announced he would be competing at WrestleMania 25, specifically targeting Jericho.
 The announcement led to a confrontation between the two on Larry King Live, which showed signs of second thoughts from Rourke.
 On January 28, it was announced through Rourke's spokesperson that the actor would not compete at WrestleMania, and he was soon after announced instead as a guest.

 Rourke was also invited to the 2009 WWE Hall of Fame induction ceremony the night before WrestleMania.
 The angle culminated the following night where Jericho faced Ricky Steamboat, Roddy Piper, and Jimmy Snuka in a handicap match.
 After his victory, Jericho dismantled Flair and challenged Rourke, who finally entered the ring and punched him out.
 Flair then congratulated Rourke.